Alfakynz/PackWize/README.md

 Run packwiz commands for all Minecraft versions and launchers you want at the same time.
 Supports most packwiz commands.

-- Add mods to the modpack
+- Add mods to the modpack (url add supported)
 - Remove mods from the modpack
 - Update mods in the modpack
+- Pin/unpin mods in the modpack
+- Set an acceptable version
 - Export the modpack contents to a ZIP or MRPACK file
+- List mods in the modpack
 - Export the modpack's content list to an MD file
+- Update the modpack version (not the minecraft version)
 - Refresh the pack.toml and index.toml files
+- Migrate Minecraft/lodaer version to another
 - Initialize a new modpack and create directories

 All of these functions can be run for one Minecraft version in one launcher or for all Minecraft versions in all launchers.